jameschapman19/cca_zoo/docs/joss/paper.md

 # Summary

-Multiple views data has gained visibility in the scientific research.
+Multi-view data has gained visibility in scientific research.
 Examples include different languages in natural language processing, as well as neuroimaging, multiomics and audiovisual data.
-Canonical Correlation Analyis ( CCA) [@hotelling1992relations]  and Partial Least Squares (PLS) are classical methods for investigating and quantifying multivariate relationships between these views of data.
+Canonical Correlation Analysis (CCA) [@hotelling1992relations]  and Partial Least Squares (PLS) are classical methods for investigating and quantifying multivariate relationships between these views of data.
 The goal of CCA and its variants is to find projections (and associated weights) for each view of the data into a latent space where they are highly correlated.

 The original CCA is constrained by the sample-to-feature ratio.
-The algorith cannot produce a solution when the number of features in one view exceede the number of samples.
+The algorithm cannot produce a solution when the number of features in one view exceeds the number of samples.
 To overcome this restriction, the original CCA has been developed into a family of models which include regularised [@vinod1976canonical], kernelized [@hardoon2004canonical], probabilistic/generative [@bach2005probabilistic], and deep learning based [@andrew2013deep] variants.
 In particular these variations have allowed practitioners to apply these models to complex, high dimensional data.
 Similarly, variants of PLS have been proposed including the widely used Penalized Matrix Decomposition algorithm [@witten2009penalized] which induces sparsity in the weight vectors for interpretability and generalisation.

-`cca-zoo` is a Python package that implements a number of variants in a simple API with standardised outputs.
+`cca-zoo` is a Python package that implements many variants in a simple API with standardised outputs.
 We would like to highlight the unique benefits our package brings to the community in comparison to other established Python packages containing implementations of CCA.
-Firstly, `cca-zoo` contains a number of regularised CCA and PLS for high dimensional data that have previously only been available in installable packages in R. Native Python implemetation will give Python users convenient access to these powerful models for both application and the development of new algorithms.
-Secondly, `cca-zoo` contains a number of deep CCA variants written in PyTorch [@paszke2019pytorch].
+Firstly, `cca-zoo` contains a number of regularised CCA and PLS for high dimensional data that have previously only been available in installable packages in R. Native Python implementation will give Python users convenient access to these powerful models for both application and the development of new algorithms.
+Secondly,`cca-zoo` contains several deep CCA variants written in PyTorch [@paszke2019pytorch].
 We adopted a modular style allowing users to apply their desired neural network architectures for each view for their own training pipeline.
 Thirdly, `cca-zoo` contains generative models including variational and deep variational CCA.
 This class of variations can be used to model the multiview data generation process and even generate new synthetic samples.
 Finally, `cca-zoo` provides data simulation utilites to synthesize data containing specified correlation structures as well as the paired MNIST data commonly used as a toy dataset in deep multiview learning.

 # Statement of need